 6. Other Associated Uses

-Over and beyond the standard jump starter option that the Noco GB50 offers, there are a plethora of other functions that the unit comes with: a power bank, standard flashlight, and an array of SoS lights.
+Over and beyond the standard jump starter option that the Noco GB50 offers, there are a plethora of other functions that the unit comes with: a power bank, standard flashlight, and an array of SOS lights.

 For instance, when I drove out of civilization, I never needed to bother with a separate power bank, flashlight, or any form of light that would indicate I was in trouble (if/when I was in trouble).